COVID-19: School Districts Given Deadline To Submit Reopening Plans To State

 According to reports, some districts have expressed concern that no matter what the next academic year looks like, it will be impossible for educators to cover entire curriculums to their completion.

-Some on Long Island continue waiting on more guidance from the state.
+Some in the Hudson Valley continue waiting on more guidance from the state.

 “While much will depend on what the Governor’s statewide restrictions are at that time, we will be prepared to meet the needs of our students regardless of the instructional platform,” school officials said.
 “Once we receive additional guidance from the State, we will be prepared to move into the next stage of our planning.”